About the course

 Whether you have yet secured funding is not taken into consideration in the decision to make an initial offer of a place, but please note that the initial offer of a place will not be confirmed until you have completed a Financial Declaration.

-The Mathematical Institute provides six lecture theatres and six class rooms.
+The Mathematical Institute’s home is the purpose-built Andrew Wiles Building, opened in 2013.
+This provides ample teaching facilities for lectures, classes and seminars.
+The Mathematical Institute provides six lecture theatres and six classrooms.
 The largest lecture theatre seats up to 363 people and all classrooms can accommodate 24 people.

-The Mathematical Institute provides IT support and the department's Whitehead Library.
+The Mathematical Institute provides IT support and the department's Whitehead Library, where students will find an extensive range of books and journals.
 A shared office with desktop computers is allocated to students on arrival.

-Graduate students have access to the department common room and the mezzanine level of the Andrew Wiles Building houses a canteen and teaching spaces.
+Graduate students have access to the department common room, where graduate students regularly gather for coffee and other social occasions and the mezzanine level of the Andrew Wiles Building houses a café and teaching spaces.